Tanujashree27/IMDB-Movie-Review-Sentiment-Analysis/README.md

 ### 2. Tokenization

 * BERT tokenizer (`bert-large-uncased`) with padding/truncation to max length 17.
-* Convert tokens and attention masks to PyTorch tensors.
+* Convert tokens and attention masks to PyTorch tensors

 ### 3. Model Architecture